 HQ Non-OEM (Compatible OLED)

 LCD stands for Liquid Crystal Display.
 OLED stands for Organic Light-Emitting Diode.
 OLED is a newer, more advanced technology which offers superior quality and performance to LCD.
 OLED screens have better contrast, higher brightness, fuller viewing angle, wider colour range and faster refresh rates.

-Aftermarket manufacturers have created an LCD that is compatible with iPhones that use OLED screens.
-These are the cheapest option available.
-The display quality is okay.
-It's not as sharp as an OLED screen, particularly on black screens.
-LCD screens consumer more power, so battery life may be slightly lower with an LCD screen.
-In theory this could be harmful to the device in the long run.
+Aftermarket manufacturers have created an LCD that is compatible with iPhone's that use OLED screens.
+The display quality is not as good as an OLED screen.
+LCD screens consumer more power, so battery life may be slightly lower.
+An LCD screen is the cheapest available option.

-We use Soft OLED screens, which are significantly better quality than hard OLED versions.
+We use Soft OLED screens, which are significantly better quality than Hard OLED versions.
 They fit into the frame properly and are more durable.
-The overall quality and functionality of these are very similar to original screens at a lower price.
+The overall quality and functionality of these screens are close to original screens, yet not as expensive.